BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

 > 4. The replacement transaction must pay for its own bandwidth in addition to the amount paid by the original transactions at or above the rate set by the node's minimum relay fee setting.
 For example, if the minimum relay fee is 1 satoshi/byte and the replacement transaction is 500 bytes total, then the replacement must pay a fee at least 500 satoshis higher than the sum of the originals.
 > 5. The number of original transactions to be replaced and their descendant transactions which will be evicted from the mempool must not exceed a total of 100 transactions.

-_What is a BIP?_ A BIP is a Bitcoin Improvement Proposal.
+> :book: ***What is a BIP?*** A BIP is a Bitcoin Improvement Proposal.
 It's an in-depth suggestion for a change to the Bitcoin Core code.
 Often, when a BIP has been sufficiently discussed and updated, it will become an actual part of the Bitcoin Core code.
 For example, BIP 125 was implemented in Bitcoin Core 0.12.0.

 The other thing to understand about RBF is that in order to use it, you must double-spend, reusing one or more the same UTXOs.
 Just sending another transaction with a different UTXO to the same recipient won't do the trick (and will likely result in your losing money).
 Instead, you must purposefully create a conflict, where the same UTXO is used in two different transactions.

 Faced with this conflict, the miners will know to use the one with the higher fee, and they'll be incentivized to do so by that higher fee.

-_What is a double-spend?_ A double-spend occurs when someone sends the same electronic funds to two different people (or, to the same person twice, in two different transactions).
+> :book: ***What is a double-spend?*** A double-spend occurs when someone sends the same electronic funds to two different people (or, to the same person twice, in two different transactions).
 This is a central problem for any e-cash system.
 It's solved in Bitcoin by the immutable ledger: once a transaction is sufficiently confirmed, no miners will verify transactions that reuse the same UTXO.
 However, it's possible to double-spend _before_ a transaction has been confirmed — which is why you always want one or more confirmations before you finalize a transaction.
 In the case of RBF, you purposefully double-spend because an initial transaction has stalled, and the miners accept your double-spend if you meet the specific criteria laid out by BIP 125.

 > :warning: **WARNING:** Some early discussions of this policy suggested that the `nSequence` number also be increased.
 This in fact was the intended use of `nSequence` in its original form.
 This is _not_ a part of the published policy in BIP 125.
 In fact, increasing your sequence number can accidentally lock your transaction with a relative timelock, unless you use sequence numbers in the range of 0xf0000000 (4026531840) to 0xffffffff-2 (4294967293).